mohitsingla46/text-embeddings-dataset/README.md

 This repository contains text embeddings generated using **NomicEmbeddings**.

 ## 📂 Structure
-- `data/embeddings.json` – Contains the embeddings.
+- `data/embeddings.json` – Contains the text embeddings.
+- `data/query-vectors.json` – Contains the query vectors for similarity search.
 - `data/metadata.json` – Metadata about the embeddings.

 ## 🛠️ How to Use